patofoto/Demon_Klipper_Essentials_Unified/README.md

 - Updated Github docs
 - Updated demon_user_settings file

-- if you've already download v2.8 please does so again & backup your old files including your `demon_user_settings.cfg` file as you'll need to transfer your settings over.
+- if you've already download v2.8 please does so again & backup your old files including your `demon_user_settings_v2.8.cfg` file as you'll need to transfer your settings over.

 # NEW for Version 2.8!!!
 - Better more efficient Klicky actions when Klicky probe is used as Z endstop.